Legal status of Hawaii: Legal views on Hawaiian annexation

-Critics argue the Newsland Resolution was not a legally permissible way to acquire territory under the U.S. Constitution, claiming that annexation of a foreign territory required a treaty.
+Critics argue the Newlands Resolution was not a legally permissible way to acquire territory under the U.S. Constitution, claiming that annexation of a foreign territory required a treaty.
 As such, they alleged that Hawaii is an independent nation under military occupation in which the Hague Conventions of 1899 and 1907 and the Fourth Geneva Convention continue to apply.

 However, advocates stated the precedent was relied upon by the 1845 joint resolution that authorized the Texas annexation to the United States.
 In the 1901 case, DeLima v.
 Bidwell, the United States Supreme Court ruled that annexation via a joint resolution of Congress was legal according to American law.
 The court wrote:

 A treaty made by that power is said to be the supreme law of the land—as efficacious as an act of Congress; and, if subsequent and inconsistent with an act of Congress, repeals it.
 This must be granted, and also that "one of the ordinary incidents of a treaty is the cession of territory," and that "the territory thus acquired is acquired as absolutely as if the annexation were made, as in the case of Texas and Hawaii, by an act of Congress."

 In Territory of Hawaii v.
 Mankichi in 1903, the U.S. Supreme Court noted that "the status of the islands and the powers of their provisional government were measured by the Newlands resolution[.]"
 That point was made even more forcefully in a separate opinion in the case filed by Justice John Marshall Harlan.
 Harlan disagreed with the court on a different issue which concerned Hawaiian law as to jury trials, but on the issue of the validity of the Newlands resolution, he agreed fully with the majority, stating:

 "By the resolution, the annexation of the Hawaiian Islands became complete, and the object of the proposed treaty, that 'those islands should be incorporated into the United States as an integral part thereof, and under its sovereignty' was accomplished."

 In the 1910 case, Liliuokalani v.
-The United States, Liliuokalani's claims of personal ownership of the crown lands were denied by the United States Court of Claims, based primarily on Hawaiian Kingdom law.
+The United States, Liliʻuokalani's claims of personal ownership of the crown lands were denied by the United States Court of Claims, based primarily on Hawaiian Kingdom law.